 What is the QE designed to test?

-DBBS students are expected to acquire broad knowledge of their field as well as specific knowledge of their own research topic.
-Programs navigate these poles differently, and this is one reason that QEs differ in form and content.
-Some programs expect an off-topic exam to bolster general knowledge, while others expect an on-topic exam to move toward the specifics of one’s research interest.
+DBBS students are expected to acquire broad knowledge of their field as well as specific facility with their own research topic.
+Programs navigate these poles differently, and this is one reason that QEs differ in form and content among programs.
+Some programs expect the QE to bolster and test breadth of knowledge, while others emphasize specifics of one’s research interest and thus emphasize depth.
 Both expectations are valid and will test critical reasoning as well as ability to synthesize and interpret results.
-In addition to content, QE learning includes navigating the vagaries of peer review systems.
+In addition to the content of the exam, QE learning includes navigating the vagaries of peer review systems.

 Despite the differences among programs and the complexities of scientific arguments, there are some simplifying principles.
 Keep in mind that science, at its essence, requires evidence for an assertion.
 Whether you are writing a review, a specific aim for a mock grant, or are critically evaluating primary papers, make clear assertions that you can support with evidence.
 For a review-format exam or for a primary paper evaluation QE, evidence will come in the form of critically evaluated published work.
 In the case of a specific aim in a mock grant, published data, preliminary data (as allowed), and appropriately designed experiments will yield your evidence.
 This assertion-evidence rule can also apply to the justification of your choice of QE topic.
-If your QE needs to be off-topic, offer evidence that your choice is off-topic.
-Make sure that you understand the definitions, as defined by your program.
+If your QE has particular requirements for the topic, make sure that you understand the requirements, and offer evidence that your choices meet these requirements.

 Preparation and handling stress.

 QEs can be complex and stressful to navigate, but rigorous preparation and strong understanding of your own work are key to alleviating concerns.
 Also, be assured that I have been working with your program directors, who all agree that the emphasis for all DBBS QEs is on the formative learning experience, at the expense of pass/fail test.
 Below are some ideas and resources to consider in preparing to demonstrate your knowledge and command:

 - Talk to older students about what worked for them and what did not.